nebulastream/nebulastream/docs/design/README.md

 A minimal viable prototype should demonstrate that the solution generally works.
 It is acceptable to create a prototype after creating an initial [Draft](#draft) for the design document.

 ## Alternatives
-In this section, alternatives to the proposed solution need to be discussed.
+In this section, we discuss alternatives to the proposed solution.
-Each alternative should be tagged, e.g., A1, A2, and A3, to enable precise and consistent references during PR discussions.
+We enumerate each alternative, e.g., A1, A2, and A3, to enable precise and consistent references during PR discussions.
-One should discuss the advantages and disadvantages of each alternative.
+We discuss the advantages and disadvantages of each alternative.
 It must be clear why the proposed solution was preferred over the alternatives.
-If possible, argue why the alternatives do not achieve certain [Goals](#goals) in contrast to the [Proposed solution](#proposed-solution).
+If possible, we argue why the alternatives do not achieve specific [Goals](#goals) in contrast to the [Proposed solution](#proposed-solution).

 ## (Optional) Open Questions
 All questions that are relevant for the design document but that cannot and do not need to be answered before merging the design document.
 We might create issues from these questions or revisit them regularly.